M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 If itemcount = 0 Or BlockItemcount Then Exit Property If item >= 0 And item < itemcount Then
 With mList(item)
-ListSep = .Flags And fline
+ListSep = .flags And fline
 End With
 End If
 End Property